Clastify logo

 Self-Reporting Allowed

-Central Connecticut State University has a test-optional policy, allowing students to decide whether to submit SAT scores, with 53% of applicants opting to submit their scores.
-Self-reporting of SAT scores is permitted, providing additional flexibility for applicants.
-Furthermore, the university accepts superscoring, which can benefit applicants by allowing them to present their strongest section scores across multiple test dates.
+Central Connecticut State University has a test-optional policy, allowing students to decide whether to submit standardized test scores.
+Currently, 51% of applicants choose to submit their SAT scores.
+The university permits self-reporting of SAT scores and allows superscoring for undergraduate admissions.